-Motorcycle riders often talk about the apex of a corner, but there is actually more than one.
+Motorcycle riders often talk about the apex of a corner, but there are actually several apexes in a corner you can choose.
 So which one should you aim for?

 The apex is the point at which you are closest to the inside of a corner.